zynthera/Hacker_instagrambot/README.md

    ```

 ## 🛠️ Configuration
-Update `config.py` to add your group IDs and other settings.
+Update `config.py` or `.env` to add your group IDs and other settings.

+## 📜 License
+This project is licensed under the MIT License.